-Figure 7: Mean bias (Turner Algorithm - NEUSv2) in phytoplankton biomass for diatoms (column 1), dinoflagellates (column 2), and picophytoplankton (column 3).
+Figure 7: Mean bias (Turner Algorithm - NEUSv2) in phytoplankton biomass for diatoms (column 1), dinoflagellates (column 2), and picoplankton (column 3).
 Bias is calculated on the OC-CCI 4 km2 grid with respect to the NEUSv2 box value that represents each grid cell.
 Separate bias calculations are made for each season (rows).
 All panels show depth-averaged values corresponding to the NEUSv2 surface layer (0 to 50 m).